Route 9 Johnston Canyon service

-Direct service between Banff and one of Banff National Parks most popular destinations via Castle Junction.
+Direct service between Banff and one of Banff National Park’s most popular destinations via Castle Junction.
+This service operates on the weekends (Sat-Sun) and Stat Holidays (excluding Christmas Day) only throughout fall, winter and spring.

 Transfer Policy - Bike Policy - Pet Policy - Smart Card Policy